yimingtang013/INST377-ESG1-FALL_2020/README.md

 At the end of these instructions, your github pages repository should look like a copy of this repository.
 You can then work on your labs locally, push to your own remote, and pull changes I make here into your repos without wrecking your work.

-It'll be great!
-But it is tricky to get there.

 ### Installation
 * Clone this repository into Github Desktop using the large green Code button.